Ever tried cooking from scraps? These tips and tricks are useful in your everyday life and especially around the holidays.

 What about herbs?
 Have you ever been cutting your herbs and wondered what you could do with the stem?
 Well, you can actually cut the stems up and use them in dips and sauces.
 Check out this great source for creative ways to use cilantro stems.

 Bonus tip: you can keep herbs fresh by storing roots in a jar of water.

 Bread & Jams

 Do you ever wait a little too long to eat your fruit and then find that it is now overripe on your counter?
 Don’t compost it – turn it into bread or jams!

 You can use old bananas to make banana bread.
 You can also turn overripe apples, pears, and peaches into fruit jams.

 It’s getting chilly outside, are you ready for soup season?!
-If you eat meat, be sure to save your meat bones!
-Meat bones make an excellent bone broth that is super easy to make.
-Check out this website for bone broth recipes.
+If you eat meat, be sure to save your bones!
+Meat bones make an excellent broth that is super easy to make.

 Have you ever wondered if you could use the “juice” that is in a can of beans?
 In the past, I always threw it down the drain.
 But now I actually use the chickpea liquid for baking.
 Turns out it’s a great egg replacement and can be used when baking.

-What are some of your favorite waste to reduce food waste?
+What are some of your favorite cooking from scraps recipes?
 We love trying out new ways to be sustainable here at Waste Free Earth!